torre76/pgbpasswd/README.md

 pgbpasswd <login> <password>
 ```

-will output the hash and the row that could be appended to `auth_file` to stanrdad output.
+will output the hash and the row that could be appended to `auth_file` to standard output.

 ```bash
 pgbpasswd <login> <password> -f <filename>